Finding good help can be hard these days, especially in the development and engineering world.

 - More expensive than other options

-Upwork is a recent moniker adopted by Elance-oDesk after their merger last year.
-This freelance service works with clients throughout the whole hiring process, from posting to payment, aiming provide users with a great experience on their marketplace.
+Upwork is a freelance service that works with clients throughout the whole hiring process, from posting to payment, aiming to provide users with a great experience on their marketplace.

 Image via Upwork

-- High amounts of bids can reduce cost of labor
+- High amounts of bids can reduce the cost of labor

 - Secure and easy online payment system